AlbertGabdullin/puzzle15/README.md

 The object of the puzzle is to place the tiles in order by making sliding moves that use the empty space.

 ##Preview
+If you want to play the game right now, then you can do it [here](https://albertgabdullin.github.io/puzzle15/).</br>
 ![Game preview gif](game.gif)